I love to share my extensive gardening knowledge with readers so that they, too, can enjoy the wonders of all kinds of verdant plant life.

 Spanish X and Wild English Bluebells

 I had to stare hard at these two photos above for quite a while to find the difference between the two plants.

 The plant on the left comes from my garden, while the plants on the right comes from a woodland bluebell grove nestled deep in the countryside, miles from the madding crowd.

 The main differences between a Spanish bluebell and an English bluebell are:

-- On the Spanish flower, the bells are all round the stem, not just on one side which gives the English bluebell its drooping stature.
+- On the Spanish flower, the bells are all around the stem, not just on one side, which gives the English bluebell its drooping stature.

 - The leaves are wider and bigger.

 - The petals of each bell open wider and flare at the ends rather than curl.

 - The bells are slimmer on the English bluebell.